Getting started with Shopify POS

 Step 5: Make sure customers can pay you

-To make sure that customers can pay you, you need to set up a payment gateway.
-A payment gateway lets you accept payments securely.
-Shopify offers its own payment gateway (Shopify Payments), and supports a variety of third-party payment gateways for Shopify POS.
+To make sure that customers can pay you, you need to set up a payment provider.
+A payment provider lets you accept payments securely.
+Shopify offers its own payment provider (Shopify Payments), and supports a variety of third-party payment providers for Shopify POS.

 To set up a payment provider:

 When you choose to use Shopify Payments, you avoid paying additional transaction fees, and you can view your payouts right from your Shopify admin.